April 1, 2025

 If your website has a site search feature, you probably want to know what people are looking for.
 That’s where Google Analytics can help.
 However, it’s not as simple to see that data as someone would expect.

-In this blog post, I will share several options of how and where to find search terms in Google Analytics 4.
+In this blog post, I will share several options for how and where to find search terms in Google Analytics 4.

 Configure site search in Google Analytics 4